← InsightsNew Rails

 Before a bank commits to 24/7 rails, it should ask a harder question than whether the channel can stay open.

-If the answer is yes, 24/7 rails can improve responsiveness, reduce delay, and support stronger control discipline.
+If the answer is yes, 24/7 rails can improve responsiveness and support stronger control discipline.

 If the answer is no, the bank has not found a small implementation gap.